monperrus/typeusage/README.md

 D. Mendez, B. Baudry and M. Monperrus, "[Empirical Evidence of Large-Scale Diversity in API Usage of Object-Oriented Software](http://www.monperrus.net/martin/diversity-api-usage.pdf)", in Proceedings of the IEEE International Working Conference on Source Code Analysis and Manipulation (SCAM), 2013.

-D. Mendez, B. Baudry and M. Monperrus, "[Analysis and Exploitation of Natural Software Diversity: The Case of API Usages](https://hal.archives-ouvertes.fr/hal-01095501)", Inria, Rep. hal-01095501, 2014.
+D. Mendez, B. Baudry and M. Monperrus, "[Analysis and Exploitation of Natural Software Diversity: The Case of API Usages](https://hal.archives-ouvertes.fr/hal-01095501)", Technical report hal-01095501, Inria, 2014.